tpascarella/sr50/docs/kpis/income.md

 # Income

-## Income is Much Less Important Than You Think
+## Income is Not as Important as You Think

 Savings Rate takes absolute priority over Income.